alettieri/itil-notes/ServiceStrategy.md

 ## Financial Management

 * Secure the appropriate level of funding.
 Funding has to meet design, develop and deliver services to meet organizations needs and strategy
-* Acts as a median to ensure that we're not overcommitting
+* Acts as a median to ensure that we're not over committing
 * Balance between cost and quality

 Scope: